-The former is very much like a traditional desk phone.
+The former is very much like a traditional desk phone or handset.
 It will look almost identical and can be used in all the same ways.
 That doesn't only mean making calls.
-Most VoIP phones also let you use voicemail, make internal calls, and call transfer tasks.
-If no one told you, you might not know you weren't using a regular phone.
+Most VoIP phones also let you use voicemail, make internal calls, employ call routing systems or auto-attendants, and call transfer tasks.
+Some even have screens, allowing for video conferencing.
+If no one told you, you might not know you weren't using a traditional telephone.

 Looking to switch to a business VoIP phone provider?